 Changing changing transportation habits and land-use patterns in America could result in a 24 percent reduction in carbon emissions by 2050, says a new report from Cambridge Systematics.

 Telecommuting should be considered an aspect of transportation, according to this piece from <em>New Geography</em>.

 Jul 10, 2009 New Geography

 The federal law setting nation transportation funding and policy, SAFETEA-LU, is set to expire on September 30, 2009.
 The huge bill has regulated everything from the New Starts transit program to thousands of pork-barrel transportation projects around the country.
 With unprecedented concern over global warming, a new president in November, and popular frustration with congestion on both transit and highways, there may be the opportunity for a major revision in federal policy.
-Opinion
+Blog Post

 Mar 28, 2008 By